Product ConsultantKardderStrategy Delivered

 If users can't explain the product in one sentence, growth stalls

 This project reinforced a simple PM rule: if users cannot explain the product in one sentence, growth stalls.
-That is why I anchored the plan on clear positioning real-time social networking, truly nearby connections, and student co-creation.
-If I ran the next iteration, I would add tighter funnel instrumentation per event (QR scans to installs, installs to account creation) and run message A/B tests for the 'not a dating app' framing versus 'missed connections' framing.
+That is why I anchored the plan on clear positioning, real-time social networking, truly nearby connections, and student co-creation.
+The CAC model was the pivot point.
+Before it, the founding team was split between paid ads and campus activations.
+After it, the path was clear.
+If I ran the next iteration, I would add tighter funnel instrumentation per event (QR scans to installs, installs to account creation) and run message tests for the 'not a dating app' framing versus 'missed connections' framing.
 That would let the team shift budget toward the highest-converting channel faster.
 I would also add lightweight retention loops tied to events (follow, RSVP, invite a friend) so installs turn into repeat use.

 Get in Touch